 All crystalline materials are imperfect, and their defects determine their properties.
 Established theories of how defects interact and evolve are beautiful and elegant, but unfortunately also wrong.
 That is, they don't work in the technologically relevant limit of nanocrystalline materials.

 If you join this project, you will experimentally observe defects in colloidal crystals composed of micron-sized juggling glass beads suspended in a fluid.
 Our group recently discovered a new type of crystal growth in these materials (see Barth, Martinez et al. 2021), and we have a hunch that a similar mechanism might play an important role in how the boundaries between tiny crystals move and cause the material to age.
 If we're right about our hunch, this discovery could significantly change the way material scientists model nanocrystalline materials.

 What will you do?
 You'll make colloidal crystals and look at them on a microscope.
 Use an invisible, high-power laser to disrupt the crystals and form defects, then watch how the crystals heal and age.
 You'll analyze microscope images and write code to track the motion of defects over time.
 And you might even write a couple simulations or toy theoretical models along the way.

 Come join us as we try to figure this out!
-We are looking for a Spring 2022 commitment, with the possibility of a position in Summer 2022.
+We are looking for a Fall 2022 and Spring 2023 commitment, with the possibility of a position in Summer 2023.

 We like to work together, and we are looking for friendly, humble, curious students to help us figure things out!